lordshiny/polyfill-localstts/README.md

 The scripts were originally designed for the XToys App, although they should be generic enough to be used with other sites, as they merely partially emulate the behaviour of the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API)..

-Server scripts are written in Python and utilize Pipenv for managing dependencies.
+The server scripts are written in Python and utilize Pipenv for managing dependencies.
 If you do not already have it installed, please follow the guide on their [website](https://pipenv.pypa.io/en/latest/installation/).

 To install the dependencies, simply run `pipenv install` in the respective directories.